JohnMadrid/ProjectANNsWTF/README.md

 <h3>Running the Model:</h3>

-You can either run MasterWTF.ipynb with the default parameters or you can customize it as you wish to conduct your own experiments.
+<p  align="justify">You can either run MasterWTF.ipynb with the default parameters or you can customize it as you wish
+to conduct your own experiments. </p>

 <h4>Conducting your own Experiments: </h4>